Benefits of Cognitive Exercises for AE Patients

 The goal of the puzzle is to move all the disks over from the first rod to the third without having a larger disk end up on top of a smaller one.

 This not only engages the logic and problem-solving areas of your brain, but it also requires you to plan ahead and strategize, which helps train executive functions.

-14. Chess, Sudoku, Scrabble, Word Search and Crossword Puzzles
+14. Chess, Sudoku, Sagrade, Rummikub, Azul, Scrabble, Rubik’s Cube, Word Search, and Crossword Puzzles

-Chess and other brain-stimulating games like Sudoku, Scrabble, Word Search and crossword puzzles are great for activating the left side of your brain and improving your problem-solving skills.
+Chess and other brain-stimulating games like Sudoku, Sagrada, Rummikub, Azul, Scrabble, Rubik’s Cube, Word Search, and crossword puzzles are great for activating the left side of your brain and improving your problem-solving skills.

 Scrabble, Word Search, and Crossword puzzles are especially helpful for developing word recall skills.

 15. Wii Video Games

 Wii video games are a great way to address impairments in cognitive, physical, and/or psychosocial functioning.
 In recent years, Wii and similar gaming systems have become increasingly popular in rehabilitation settings as therapists have recognized their potential for addressing a variety of treatment goals.
 The Wii offers activities that are entertaining and engaging which can motivate you to exercise your brain frequently.

 Wii Video Games address many different areas.
 Physical Improvement: Balance, Gross motor skills, mobility, and coordination.
 Cognition: Attention, memory, information processing, and reaction time.
 Psychosocial areas: Social engagement, self-esteem, mood, and quality of life.